Dr Katie Smith

 Physical health issues

 Our physical and mental health are linked in various ways.
-I have specific experience supporting people with physical health problems, for example adjustment to illness or injury, rehabilitation and health behaviour change.
-I have a particular interest in supporting people struggling with Premenstrual Syndrome (PMS), Premenstrual Dysphoric Disorder (PMDD) and perimenopause.
+We have specific experience supporting people with physical health problems, for example adjustment to illness or injury, rehabilitation and health behaviour change.
+Dr Smith has a particular interest in supporting people struggling with Premenstrual Syndrome (PMS), Premenstrual Dysphoric Disorder (PMDD) and perimenopause.